grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 [^tddbyexample]: This example is loosely based on Kent Beck's book Test-Driven Development By Example. based on  TODO add reference to Kent's book

-[^csharpstructs] C# has structs, which can sometimes come in handy when implementing values, especially starting from C# 5.0 where they got a bit more powerful.
+[^csharpstructs]: C# has structs, which can sometimes come in handy when implementing values, especially starting from C# 5.0 where they got a bit more powerful.

+[^naivemoneyexample]: I am aware that this example looks a bit naive - after all, adding money in several currencies would imply they need to be converted to a single currency and the exchange rates would then apply, which could make us lose money.
+Kent Beck acknowledged and solved this problem in his book Test-Driven Development By Example - be sure to take a look what he came up with if you're interested.

+[^javahaspath]: This is what Java did.
+I don't declare that Java designers made a bad decision - a single `Path` class is probably much more versatile.
+The only thing I'm saying is that this design is not optimal for our particular scenario.

 TODO check whether the currencies are written uppercase in Kent's book